 When it comes to the health of senior citizens, it appears that the next generation will not only be sicker, but also costlier in comparison to previous generations.
 Based off of a 2016 report, released by the United Health Foundation, this data is a call to action for both individuals and their communities.

-Although this data is based off of American statistics, similar trends are being seen throughout Canada.
-Rates of diabetes, hypertension and obesity continue to climb, leading to a wide spectrum of chronic diseases.
+Although this data is based on American statistics, similar trends are being seen throughout Canada.
+Rates of diabetes, hypertension, and obesity continue to climb, leading to a wide spectrum of chronic diseases.
 What does this mean for baby boomers, as well as our health care system?

 Report Finds — Baby Boomers Will Be Sicker Than Previous Generations